 If you have a written permit, burning is allowed subject to the conditions of your permit.
 Rule burns, not to exceed 4 feet in diameter, are allowed for forest debris from property that is not improved.

 Recreational fires on improved property are allowed if and only if the recreational fire meets all of the following conditions: The fire (1) Is attended at all times (2) Is no larger than 3 feet by 3 feet and no taller than 2 feet (3) A charged hose or five gallons of water is present along [...]

-Effective 12:01 am Friday, July 31, all campfires & recreational fires are prohibited in Pend Oreille County PEND OREILLE COUNTY BURNING CONTROLS IN EFFECT The Washington Department of Natural Resources (DNR) has announced a ban on campfires & recreational fires: “As of Friday, August 17, campfires are banned on all lands protected from wildfire by the Department [...]
+Effective 12:01 am Friday, July 31, all campfires & recreational fires are prohibited in Pend Oreille County PEND OREILLE COUNTY BURNING CONTROLS IN EFFECT Due to the extremely dry, hot weather, the Washington State Department of Natural Resources (DNR) announced today the following changes in campfire restrictions: In all of Pend Oreille County Campfires in campgrounds [...]

 Effective June 26: Debris disposal fires & written burn permit burning are not allowed in Southern POCO which is the area south of N Alaska Rd and Hwy 20 on the west side of the P.O.
 River and South of Riverbend Loop Rd on the east side of the River.
 PEND OREILLE COUNTY BURNING CONTROLS IN EFFECT [...]

 Every year, wildfires burn across the U.S., and more and more people are living where wildfires are a real risk.
 Nearly 45 million homes abut or intermingle with wildlands and more than 72,000 U.S. communities are now at risk.
 But by working together residents can make their own property - and their neighborhood - much [...]